TheoryInPractice/spiderdonuts/README.md

 ## Main research focuses

-One pillar of this project, which we'll call "Walk Entropy", studies the information about a graph encoded by its walk structure, and studies a graph's walk structure by looking at polynomials and functions of graph matrices.
+The idea of "Walk Entropy" is concerned with the information about a graph encoded by the graph's walk structure.
+In this project, we study a graph's walk structure by looking at polynomials and functions of graph matrices.

-For now, the goal here is to better understand how a graphs' walks and matrix functions relate to each other, and design some Python codes for glueing together different kinds of graphs where we can test our findings in a concrete setting.
-The kinds of graphs we'll want to put together will be highly structured / symmetric, like hypercubes or polygons we fit together to make polyhedra.
+The main focus is understanding when a non--walk-regular graph can "appear to be" walk-regular.
+The adjacency matrix M of a walk-regular graph will always have constant diagonal, no matter what function (or polynomial) we apply to the matrix, f(M).
+We study non--walk-regular graphs for which there exist functions (which we call "deceptive" functions) such that f(M) is constant-diagonal even though the graph is not walk-regular.
+Graphs for which such functions exist we call "deceptive graphs".

+As part of this project we have developed some necessary and some sufficient conditions for graphs to be deceptive, as well as algorithms for constructing deceptive functions in some circumstances.
+This repository includes codes both for generating classes of graphs, some of which we have verified to be deceptive, as well as for checking whether or not a given graph is deceptive.